seven1m/lydia/README.md

     make build

-The make task you download and build libgc and libds -- if that fails, you may need to run the builds for those libraries yourself (see the Makefile) and move the shared libs into `ext/lib` and the headers into `ext/include`.
+The make task you download and build libgc -- if that fails, you may need to build libgc manually (see the Makefile) and move the shared libs into `ext/lib` and the headers into `ext/include`.

 ## Usage